GeoscienceAustralia/flowtools/LASextractor/README.md

 Finally all LIDAR points within a small vertical distance of the user-defined line were then exported (blue points in Figure 1).
-We could check in GIS that these xyz points were on the drain invert, and use them in other software [for example, to define drain elevations for flood modelling].
+We could check in GIS that these xyz points were over the drain invert, and use them in other software [for example, to define drain elevations for flood modelling].

+Naturally the quality of the extracted points is only as good as the input data accuracy.
+Ground-truthing is helpful to confirm that the extracted elevations do accurately reflect the feature of interest.

 Installation requires that:
 ---------------------------